KashubaK/sui/README.md

 Simple client-side UI framework for JavaScript.

-# Early development in progress
+# Early development in progress - not production ready!

 This is just an idea that may never come to fruition.
 There is much work to do before it can be considered usable.

 ## TODO

 - Battle test, build example applications to catch edge cases and performance issues
-- First-class routing
-- First-class data fetching
-- First-class test utilities
+- Implement unit tests to ensure production readiness

 ## But, _why?_ Another framework?